quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

 monitoring, analyzing and filtering traffic.
 These approaches generally utilize network flow data {{RFC7011}}.
 If any flows pose a threat, usually they are routed to a "scrubbing environment" where the traffic is filtered, allowing the remaining "good" traffic to continue to the customer environment.
-[EDITOR'S
-NOTE: has dots produced anything to cite here?]

 This type of DDoS mitigation is fundamentally based on tracking state for flows (see {{statefulness}}), and classifying flows as legitimate or DoS traffic.
 The